foreai-co/cj-action/README.md

 - `test_id`: ID of the test to be run.
 Either this or `test_suite_id` should be provided.
 - `test_suite_id`: ID of the test suite to be run.
 - `service_account_key`: Your service account key to access fore ai Critical Journey.
 - `wait_timeout_seconds`: (Optional) Maximum number of seconds to wait for the test to complete.
 Default is 100 seconds.
-Must be between 10 and 900 seconds.
+Must be between 30 and 900 seconds (inclusive).

 ## Outputs